ytakefuji/openai/README.md

 # BARD from terminal command line

-1. Access to https://bard.google.com/ and use cookie-editor to get "__Secure-1PSID".
+1. Access to https://bard.google.com/ with Chrome and use cookie-editor to get "__Secure-1PSID".

 2. export BARD_QUICK="true"